timdirr/NaturalLanguageProcessing/Milestone2.md

 * *"In an excavation in Saudi Arabia, professor Albert Wombot discovers an ancient object of mysterious origins, and hidden within is a powerful secret.
 After his discovery the professor is brutally murdered and the secret of his mysterious object seems lost forever. [...]
 But what Sean does not know is that Miklo's has a dark secret of his own, he is a vampire, and his journey through immortality lies in the hands of Sean and the discovery of the professors secret."*
   * **Labels**: ['Horror']
   * **Predicted**: ['Mystery']
-  * **Note**: Both predictions seem reasonable, as the distinction between Horror and Mystery is subtle.
+  * **Note**: Both predictions seem reasonable, as the distinction between Horror and Mystery is subtle here.
 These genres often co-occur, and the keyword "mysterious" is present in the description.

 * *"The adventure of a female reporter in the 1890s."*
   * **Labels**: ['Romance']